Measurement-based cooling of many-body quantum systems: Measurement-based Cooling

-We notice in Fig. 3 that, for the first Hamiltonian with short range interaction, we could achieve a polarization strength of 85\% of the maximum polarization while for the second Hamiltonian we achieve 70\% of the maximum polarization.
-After slowly switching off the magnetic field starting at $t=10^4$ s with a decay constant $T_0=8\times 10^3$ \nolinebreak s for both systems, we notice in Figs. 3-c and 3-d that they settle at energies -3.78 J and -4.81 J which differ from $E_0$ by 10\% and 27\% respectively.
+We notice in Fig. 3 that, for the first Hamiltonian with short-range interactions, we could achieve a polarization strength of 85\% of the maximum polarization while, for the second Hamiltonian with long-range interactions, we achieved 70\% of the maximum polarization.
+After gradually switching off the magnetic field starting at $t=10^4 \text{ s}$ with a decay constant $T_0=8\times 10^3 \text{ s}$ for both systems, we observe in Figs. 3-c and 3-d that they settle at energies \mbox{-3.78 J} and \mbox{-4.81 J}, which differ from $E_0$ by 10\% and 27\%, respectively.
 The fidelity of the final state with respect to the ground state in both cases is of the order of 10\%.